-RESOLVED, the issuance of up to \$19,875,000 in water bonds to finance the installation and renewal of water mains and valves, replacement of the plant chemical feed system and roof at the Sebago Lake water treatment facility, repairs and related improvements to the Douglass Street heating system installation of water meters and other related and ancillary water system infrastructure upgrades and improvements is hereby authorized.
+RESOLVED, the issuance of up to \$19,875,000 in water bonds to finance the installation and renewal of water mains and valves, replacement of the plant chemical feed system and roof at the water treatment facility and Douglass Street heating system and related improvements, installation of water meters and other related and ancillary water system infrastructure upgrades and improvements is hereby authorized.
 The full form of the Resolution attached hereto is hereby approved and shall be attached to and incorporated as part of the minutes of this meeting.